%grn

 gremlin

-will display things in horizontal format (drawing area wider than it is
+will display things in horizontal format

-tall, with menu across top).
+with a menu across the top).

 1